 At the end of last year I wanted to make breadsticks.
-From the recipe on the net it seemed super simple and easy, only in reality it was the opposite.
+From the recipe on the internet it seemed super simple and easy, in reality it was the opposite.
 Instead of breadsticks, I got some kind of long pizza dough, in which you could have broken your teeth after a few days…

-This episode calmed me down for a month or so (also the 2 extra pounds :))), I just remembered the Bavarian pretzels and said, ok, let’s see how they are made and if they can be reproduced at home.
+This episode calmed me down for a month or so (also the 2 extra pounds :))), then I just remembered the Bavarian pretzels and said, ok, let’s see how they are made and if they can be reproduced at home.

 I came across 2 types of dough – one that looks like pizza dough, only it’s made with measured ingredients and not out of sight, as I usually do (lol Claudia!); the second one has milk and butter in it – we will experiment one day with this variant and come back with the conclusions.